 It’s been said that we often judge others by their actions and judge ourselves by our intentions.
-It’s no wonder, then, that extending forgiveness to those who’ve wronged us feels impossible sometimes.
+It’s no wonder, then, that extending forgiveness to those who’ve wronged us can feel impossible.
 But Jesus made it clear that forgiving others isn’t optional—it’s required.
 Thankfully, we can learn a lot about forgiveness from Jesus.
 And when you feel like you just can’t forgive—here’s a forgiveness prayer inspired by the master of forgiveness.

 First, let’s back up.
 Something you should know about Jesus’ words is that He spent a lot of them telling stories.
 Jesus chose to share stories for many reasons, but one of those may have been because He knew stories are full of characters we might see ourselves in.
 Characters who might invite us into the story God is telling through our lives.